kubeshark/pf-ring-compiler/README.md

 # Overview

-The tool is structured into two main packages: `cmd` and `pkg/compiler`.
+The tool is structured into three main packages: `cmd`, `pkg/compiler`, and `pkg/compatibility`.

 The `cmd` package contains the command-line interface (CLI) for the tool.
 It defines the flags that can be passed to the tool, the runner that executes the main logic, and the main entry point of the application.
+The `cmd` package has been refactored to include two subcommands: `compile` and `compatibility`.
 The `pkg/compiler` package contains the logic for creating, monitoring, and cleaning up the Kubernetes jobs that compile the PF_RING kernel module.
+The `pkg/compatibility` package contains the logic for checking if there are PF_RING kernel modules for cluster nodes.

 # Usage